-RAM speed is how quickly a particular set of memory is able to write something from the time it's been requested by your CPU.
+RAM speed is how quickly a particular set of memory can write something from the time it's been requested by your CPU.
 The higher the number, means the quicker the RAM was able to complete the task.
-Most RAM will have a stock speed it can run at no matter what (common speeds can be 2133 MHz and 2400 MHz).
+Most RAM will have a stock speed it can run at no matter what (typical speeds can be 2133 MHz and 2400 MHz).
 Maximum speed for RAM is the fastest it can run that the manufacturer has tested with that particular set of RAM.
 The maximum speed is usually achieved by overclocking your memory.
 (You can read more about achieving this speed by clicking here.)

 Dual Channel Memory vs Quad Channel Memory:

 The channel that memory operates in depends on how large of a set of RAM you select.
 If your set of memory is with only two sticks of RAM, this is Dual Channel.
 If your set of memory is in four sticks of RAM, that would make it Quad Channel.
 Quad Channel will have more available bandwidth than dual-channel, meaning you are less likely to bottleneck on high-end computational tasks.